Tough Guys: Plot

-Gangsters Harry Doyle and Archie Long are released from prison after having served a 30-year sentence for hijacking the Southern Pacific train the Gold Coast Flyer in 1956.
+Gangsters Harry Doyle and Archie Long are released from prison after having served a 30-year sentence for hijacking the Southern Pacific train, the Gold Coast Flyer, in 1956.
 Their parole officer Richie Evans meets them at the gates, offering them a ride to collect their Social Security.
 Meanwhile Leon B. Little, an elderly hitman with bad eyesight and an outstanding contract on them, immediately tries to kill them but Harry and Archie get away.

-At the bank, the duo stop a robbery taking down the two young armed gunmen.
-Then, they trash six young street punks trying to rob them.
-Richie informs them of their parole conditions.
-Harry, at 72, is committed to a retirement community; despite wanting to work, he is past the mandatory retirement age of 70.
-Archie, only 67, takes a job first at an ice cream parlor and later a restaurant.
+At the bank, the duo stops a robbery by apprehending two young gunmen.
+They then confront six street punks who attempt to rob them.
+Richie updates them on their parole conditions.
+Harry, who is 72, is assigned to a retirement community.
+Although he wishes to continue working, he has surpassed the mandatory retirement age of 70.
+Archie, only 67, takes a job first at an ice cream parlor and later at a restaurant.
 They cannot have further contact with each other for at least three years, and are closely monitored by Richie and Deke Yablonski, the officer who first arrested them.

-Both Harry and Archie are in shock at how much the world has changed: clothing, sexuality (their old bar is now an openly gay men's club, women are more assertive), technology, and disrespect from youth.
-Archie's young female restaurant manager mistreats him, while Harry is denied proper food by a nasty retirement home orderly and the female manager is even nastier.
+Both Harry and Archie are in shock at how much the world has changed: clothing, sexuality (their old bar is now an openly gay men's club, and women are more assertive), technology, and disrespect from youth.
+Archie's young female restaurant manager mistreats him, while Harry is denied proper food by a nasty retirement home orderly, and the female manager is even nastier.
 Harry reconnects with his old flame Belle, and they sweetly reminisce about old times.

-Archie embraces the much changed contemporary scene and at a unisex high-tech gym, the young manager Skye decides he is the only "real man" there.
-She gets Archie to adopt faddish clothes and invites him to a trendy disco nightclub, they gyrate to new wave music, and start a steamy affair which aging Archie cannot sustain.
+Archie embraces the greatly changed contemporary scene, and at a unisex high-tech gym, the young manager Skye considers himself the only "real man" there.
+She gets Archie to adopt faddish clothes and invites him to a trendy disco nightclub, they gyrate to new wave music and start a steamy affair, which ageing Archie cannot sustain.

 Tired of trying to adjust to 1980s society under the eyes of the law, Harry and Archie go back to their old ways.
 First, trying to reassemble their old gang for a bank robbery, all surviving members are now either crippled or invalids.
-When they hijack an armored truck, they find it empty except for a roll of quarters, and are mocked by the media.
+When they hijack an armoured truck, they find it empty except for a roll of quarters, and are mocked by the media.
 To add insult to injury, they are mistaken for younger, disguised men.